TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-ca-network.md

 Trusted IP ranges and network conditions can be used to identify user locations where policy apply. <br>

-Conditional access can be applied to thousands of services that use Azure AD sign in.

 ## **Recommended documents**
 [How location conditions work](http://aka.ms/calocation) <br>